jespytall/jespytall.github.io/natural_classes.md

 I have created a Connections-esque puzzle with four natural class categories each containing exactly four of the 16 sounds.
 It's quite hard, but you get as many guesses as you need.

+A helpful chart of the natural classes can be found in [the textbook](https://ecampusontario.pressbooks.pub/essentialsoflinguistics/chapter/4-5-natural-classes/).

 ## [Click here to play the game!](https://connections.swellgarfo.com/game/-O7LX_gebQ5dxxvs_hZQ)

 ### Hints (Optional)